Self-Learning Threshold-Based Load Balancing: Proofs of the fluid limits

 \item The process $\calD_n(i)$ counts the number of departures from server pools with exactly $i$ tasks.
-It is a Poisson process with time-varying intensity $n i\left[q_n(i) - q_n(i + 1)\right]$, equal to the number of tasks in server pools with exactly $i$ tasks.
+It is a Poisson process of rate $n i\left[\bq_n(i) - \bq_n(i + 1)\right]$, equal to the number of tasks in server pools with exactly $i$ tasks.